Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [security.crossDomainPolicy.allowAccessFrom.fromEveryWere.host](./values.yaml#L1537)

 Mandatory.
 A valid host name, IPv4 or IPv6 representing, an authorized Origin.
 Also a `*` is accepted with the meaning of "any host or IP".
-If a host name is specified it can be prefixed with a wildcard as long as at least the second level domain is explicitly specified (i.e.:*.my-domain.com and *.sites.my-domain.com are valid entries while *.com is not)
+If a host name is specified it can be prefixed with a wildcard as long as at least the second level domain is explicitly specified (i.e.: `*.my-domain.com` and `*.sites.my-domain.com` are valid  entries while `*.com` is not).

 **Default:** `"*"`
 #### [security.crossDomainPolicy.allowAccessFrom.fromEveryWere.port](./values.yaml#L1539)